SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/04-Security/guide.md

 ## Part 2 - Use Secret

 In this part of the lab you will use the secret that you just created to replace the password for your virtual machine.
-To do this we will be editing three of the files from the previous lab: variables.tf, terrafrom.tfvars, vm.tf.
+To do this we will be editing three of the files from the previous lab(Terraform directory): variables.tf, terrafrom.tfvars, vm.tf.

 Lets start by adding the variable that you will need to reference the secret from your virtual machine resource.
-Add three new variables with the following names and values:
+Add three new variables with the following names(Variable.tf) and values(terraform.tfvars):
 - `secret_id`= "lab04admin"
 - `key_vault` = "{{ The name of your Key Vault instance }}"
 - `rg2` = "{{resource group where key vault is provisioned}}"